 Trees for Life is working to restore the Caledonian Forest to a large contiguous area in the Highlands, linking up some of the best of the remnants, and aiming eventually to reintroduce the missing species of wildlife when enough habitat has been restored to support them.

-In 2012 Trees for Life planted its one millionth tree.
-That year, our contribution planted 577 trees at Dundreggan, near Loch Ness, mainly Scots pine and birch with a mix of eared willow, alder and rowan.
-Volunteers from all backgrounds work at Dundreggan to collect seeds from local trees and grow them in Trees for Life’s tree nursery.
-They then plant these trees in carefully protected sites where they cannot be damaged by deer.
+Their vision is to restore a wild forest, which is there for its own sake, as a home for wildlife and to fulfil the ecological functions necessary for the wellbeing of the land itself.
+Trees for Life is unique in being the only organisation working specifically towards this end.
+Volunteers from all backgrounds work at their base in Dundreggan to collect seeds from local trees and raise them in the tree nursery.
+They then plant them in carefully protected sites where they cannot be damaged by deer.
 Irregular spacing helps to avoid the straight lines of plantations so the trees grow naturally across the landscape.
 Over the years, these trees will transform open hillsides into forest, rich in wildlife and protected for future generations.
+As this land will be forest into perpetuity we see it as a way of soaking up some of the carbon dioxide we generate as a business.

 Our Building